SlugSecurity/cyberforce-2022-t126-green-site-backend/README.md

 All endpoints have rate limits as specified in the environment variables, which will give response code 429 if it is hit.
 Any payloads above DATA_SUBMISSION_LIMIT will get response code 413.
 If a provided endpoint's service is down, response code 503 will be given.

+Any 40x and 50x response codes returned will also return an object containing one ``error`` field which is a string with the error message.

 - /api/login - POST request endpoint.
 The request body should be a ``UserLogin`` object.
 Responds with an ``Authentication`` object.
   - Response code 400 if UserLogin is malformed or character limits are bad.
   - Response code 401 if credentials are invalid.